idealista/airflow-role/README.md

 Ansible 2.9.9 version installed.
 Inventory destination should be a Debian (preferable Debian 10 Buster ) or Ubuntu environment.

-This role should work with older versions of Debian but you need to know that due to Airflow minimum requirements you should check that Python 3.6 (or higher) is installed before (See: [Airflow prerequisites](https://airflow.apache.org/docs/apache-airflow/stable/installation.html#prerequisites)).
-By default this role use the predefined installation of Python that comes with the distro.
+ℹ️ This role should work with older versions of Debian but you need to know that due to Airflow minimum requirements you should check that 🐍 Python 3.6 (or higher) is installed before (👉 See: [Airflow prerequisites](https://airflow.apache.org/docs/apache-airflow/stable/installation.html#prerequisites)).

+ℹ️ By default this role use the predefined installation of Python that comes with the distro.

 For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Docker](https://www.docker.com/) as driver.